thin-edge/thin-edge.io/docs/src/contribute/setting_up_docker.md

 ---
-title: Setting up Docker
+title: Setting up Docker (OSS - Variant)
 tags: [Contribute]
 sidebar_position: 10
 ---

-# Setting up Docker (OSS - Variant)

 This guide is to assist with the installation of docker and some of the docker cli tools.
 It is not meant to replace other online articles but more of a cheat sheet to getting your setup up and running as fast as possible.
 If you encounter issues with the setup, please search online for a fix.